Kuli-HYF/planning/planning/user-interviews.md

 ### G

 G comes from Ethiopia.
 She has been living in Belgium for 5 years now and is currently working for a project helping people learn web development.
 She has a Bachelor's degree in administration and has been learning web development and programming since arriving in Belgium.
-In her experience, access to ICT programs can be difficult for women since is not encourage for young students.
+In her experience, access to ICT programs can be difficult for women since it's not encouraged among young students.

 **Problems and challenges:**